Par 3 Clubhouse, by Bruce Adams – panorama photo by Thomas R. Schiff

 The golf course is landscaped with crabapple, blue spruce, scotch pine, and pin oak trees.

-Columbus Regional Hospital Mental Health Services, James Stewart Polshek, 1972
+Columbus Regional Health - Mental Health Services, James Stewart Polshek, 1972

 2075 Lincoln Park Drive, Columbus

-Designed by James Stewart Polshek in 1972, the two-story building spans Haw Creek and is based on two offset rectangles.
+Designed by James Stewart Polshek in 1972, the two-story building (originally Quinco Consulting Center) spans Haw Creek and is based on two offset rectangles.
 On one bank is Columbus Regional Hospital’s main campus and on the other is a city park and part of the 19 miles of People Trails.
-The site was chosen for its serene setting.

 Columbus City Hall, Edward Bassett, 1981